cisco/mindmeld/source/userguide/getting_started.rst

 MM_SUBPROCESS_COUNT
 ^^^^^^^^^^^^^^^^^^^
-Workbench supports parallel processing via process forking when the input is a list of queries, as is the case when :ref:`leveraging n-best ASR transcripts for entity resolution <nbest_lists>`.
+MindMeld supports parallel processing via process forking when the input is a list of queries, as is the case when :ref:`leveraging n-best ASR transcripts for entity resolution <nbest_lists>`.
 Set this variable to an integer value to adjust the number of subprocesses.
 The default is ``4``.
 Setting it to ``0`` will turn off the feature.